Ardfield

 Ardfield, historically Ardofoyle, is a small village and civil parish on the south-west coast of County Cork, Ireland.
 It lies 8 kilometres south of Clonakilty and 11 kilometres east of Rosscarbery, near Galley Head.
 Ardfield's Roman Catholic church dates to 1832 and is within the ecclesiastical parish of Ardfield/Rathbarry.

 Ardfield is home to St James' GAA Club, which fields both hurling and Gaelic football teams.
 Local amenities include the local Roman Catholic church, a school, a pub, Ardfield Creamery, a children's playground and two all-weather tennis courts.

-The village is close to several beaches, including Red Strand and Long Strand.
+The village is located near several beaches, including Red Strand and Long Strand.